Emergency Food Supply And Storage: The Survival Guide

 Between your fridge and your freezer, you can get through most food emergencies.
 Filling those is going to get you a couple of weeks, especially if you cook everything right away when the power goes out.

-Assorted Food Safety Rules
+Power Outage Food Safety Rules

 There are some things you should keep in mind if the power goes out and you have to start digging into your emergency food supply: